graalvm/graalvm-demos/node-example/README.md

 cd graalvm-demos/node-example
 ```

 Build the application before running.
-You can manually execute `npm install plotly`, but there's also a `build.sh` script included for your convenience.
+The application requires python libraries for plotting the graph.
+You can manually execute all the commands from `build.sh` file line-by-line, but that is more convenient to execute `build.sh` script as it is shown below.

 Execute:
 ```